TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bike-hollidays/index.en.md

   **ROUTE CLASSIFICATION**

-  * **Easy:** Mostly flat terrain with daily distances up to 50 km.
+  * **Easy:** Mostly flat terrain with daily distances up to 15 km.
 Inexperient level.

-  * **Easy to moderate**: Mostly flat terrain with daily distances between 50 km and 75 km.
+  * **Easy to moderate**: Mostly flat terrain with daily distances between 15 km and 25 km.
 Short climbs up to 30% of the whole route.
-For inexperient cyclist with some fitness preparation.
+For inexperient hikers with some fitness preparation.

   * **Moderate:** Terrain can be in dirt roads or trails.
-Mostly flat with daily distances between 50km and 75km with some climbs up to 40% of the whole route.
-For cyclist with fitness preparation.
+Mostly flat with daily distances between 15 km and 25km with some climbs up to 40% of the whole route.
+For walkers with fitness preparation.

   * **Moderate to hard:** Terrain can be in dirt roads or trails.
-Daily distances between 50km and 75km with moderate climbs up to 60% of the whole route.
-For cyclist with fitness preparation that want to challenge themselves.
+Daily distances between 15 km and 25 km with moderate climbs up to 60% of the whole route.
+Forhikers with fitness preparation that want to challenge themselves.

   * **Hard:** Terrain can be in dirt roads or trails.
-Daily distances between 50km and 100km with strong climbs up to 60% of the whole route.
-For experienced cyclists.
+Daily distances between 15 km and 30 km with strong climbs up to 60% of the whole route.
+For experienced hikers.

   **NOTES:** Walking Holidays with guide available in the following languages: Portugues, Spanish and English.